Plus500 is a global Contract for Difference (CFD) provider offering a range of financial products, including bitcoin and Ethereum.

 Plus500 is available in more than 50 countries, including Australia.

 As an online CFD provider, you can rest assured that Plus500 has numerous payment options, including:

 How much will it cost me to use Plus500?

-Unlike other brokers that also charge commissions, Plus500 only charges spreads.
+Unlike CFD providers that also charge commissions, Plus500 only charges spreads.
 A spread is the difference between the bid price and the ask price of a financial instrument.

 Traders are also charged a premium for positions held open after a certain hour.
 The “premium” time essentially refers to the market close.

 Users are also charged a US$10 inactivity fee should an account remain unused for any prolonged period of time.
 Further details are provided in the User Agreement.

 Withdrawals are normally processed within one to three business days.
 However, this depends on the withdrawal method you choose.

 Withdrawals to electronic wallets, such as PayPal or Skrill, are usually cleared in three to seven business days.
 Bank transfers can take up to five business days.
 Credit cards are subject to your bank’s processing time.

 All withdrawals have a minimum amount threshold that can be found in the User Agreement.
 These minimums are outlined below: